aws-samples/containers-blog-maelstrom/sem-var-ecr-watcher-app-runner/README.md

 This post showed how customers could power their release pipelines based on semantic versioning and deliver new versions of the application to their customers fully automatedly using App Runner.

-If you have any questions or feedback, please leave a comment below.
+If you have any questions or feedback, please leave a comment below

 ## References
 * [AWS App Runner](https://aws.amazon.com/apprunner/)